palewire/first-visual-story/readthedocs/index.rst

     </body>
     </html>

-Fill in a headline and see it show up.
+As you can see, it includes all of the standard HTML tags, with our custom stylesheets and content blocks mixed in.

+To see the effects, return to ``index.nunjucks`` and fill in a headline using the ``headline`` block introduced by our base template.
+Save the page and you should quickly see it appear on the page.

 .. code-block:: jinja

     {% block headline %}My headline will go here{% endblock %}

-Fill in a byline and see it show up.
+Now fill in a byline.

 .. code-block:: jinja

     {% block byline %}By me{% endblock %}

-Let's do the publication date too while we are at it.
+And let's do the publication date too while we are at it.

 .. code-block:: jinja